Highlights

 Københavns Universitet (KU)

-Anders Søgaard is a professor of Artificial Intelligence and Machine Learning at the Department of Computer Science at the University of Copenhagen, as well as head of the Center for Philosophy of Artificial Intelligence and the research group COASTAL.
+Anders Søgaard is a Professor of Artificial Intelligence and Machine Learning at the Department of Computer Science, University of Copenhagen, and Director of the Center for Philosophy of Artificial Intelligence and the COASTAL research collective.

 Chief Scientist